The Construction Advantage – Issue 5

 By Emily Kahn

 A case issued in mid-April from the Michigan Supreme Court demonstrates that determining when a statute of limitations starts to run may not be as clear as one would expect.
 In Miller-Davis Company v.
 Ahrens Construction, Inc., a general contractor brought an action against a subcontractor for faulty workmanship by the subcontractor when installing a roof system covering a natatorium (a building designed to house a swimming pool).
 When a moisture problem involving condensation developed, the project architect discovered significant deficiencies in the subcontractor’s work.
 After the subcontractor refused to repair the deficiencies, the general contractor settled with the owner and completed remedial work, and thereafter sought indemnity from the subcontractor.
-The trial court concluded that the claim for faulty workmanship was governed by Michigan’s general six year statute of limitations (the same time frame as Maine’s general statute) and that, because the date of substantial completion was more than six years after the general contractor filed suit to recover, the claim was therefore barred by the statute of limitations.
+The trial court concluded that the claim for faulty workmanship was governed by Michigan’s general six year statute of limitations (the same time frame as ME’s general statute) and that, because the date of substantial completion was more than six years after the general contractor filed suit to recover, the claim was therefore barred by the statute of limitations.